guardian/riff-raff/readme.md

      }

 Each recipe contains a list of actions that will be executed in order.
 The actions are defined by the type that the package uses.
+If no recipes are specified the default recipe will be assumed to be to execute the deploy action for all packages.

 I'm a developer at the guardian, how do I make my scala project deployable